LINXF208/HINITE/README.md

 - scipy==1.9.2
 - TensorFlow-gpu==2.4.1
 - scikit-learm==1.1.2
 - seaborn==0.12.0

 Our experiments are performed by RTX A5000 GPU.
 In addition, you need to install cuDNN8.0 and CUDA11.0.
+## Datasets
+The datasets with simulated outcomes can be downloaded in https://www.dropbox.com/sh/6e811ndfc4sdfy1/AABynXpVLl4uaj48YiTlo7kWa?dl=0.
 ## Train the HINITE
 Here, we give an example of training the HINITE using the Youtube dataset.

-1. First, you need to decompress the dataset in the "data" folder.
+1. First, you need to download and decompress datasets and put them into the "data" folder.
 2. Then, you can train the HINITE by running main.py.
 For example, CUDA_VISIBLE_DEVICES=1 python main.py
 3. Finally, you can open the "Evaluate_for_HINITE.ipynb", and run every cell to evaluate the HINITE.